-Student Notification of Counseling for Substandard Academic Performance
+Student Notification of Counseling for Substandard d Academic Performance

-e

 Student Name:

 Student Email:

 Student Phone:

 Date of Counseling Session:

 Instructor/Counselor:

 Course ID:

 Summary of Counseling Session (provide a brief s counseling session):

-Action Plan (Outline any specific actions or steps agreed upon during the counseling session):
+Action Plan (Outline any specific actions or steps a agreed upon during the counseling session):

-Follow-Up (Indicate any follow-up appointments to take): scheduled or recommended actions for the studen
+Follow-Up (Indicate any follow-up appointments s to take): scheduled or recommended actions for the student

 Counselor's Signature: Student Signature

 Follow-Up Appointment Scheduled: Yes/No

 Further Actions Recommended: Yes/No

 Referral to Academic Support Services: Yes/No

 Referral to Counseling Services: Yes/No

 Other: (Specify)

-Comments/Notes (Additional comments or notes regarding the counseling session.)
+Comments/Notes (Additional comments or notes re egarding the counseling session.)

-VERBAL CONFERENCE

-I have reviewed the above information and have been advised that this is only documentation of a verbal conference.
+VERBAL CONFERENCE Student Name: I have reviewed the above information and have been advised that this is only documentation of a verbal conference.
+Student signature: Instructor signature:

-Student signature:

-Instructor signature: